10 Things to do to build financial freedomBy Randell Tiongson on March 30th, 2019

 The old cliche’ is so true: Spend less than what you make!
 You will never be free from the money trap if you don’t apply that one simple rule.
 Dave Ramsey says that 90% of people in our culture buy things they can’t afford.
 That is staggering.

 The most helpful tool to keep you from spending more than you make is to simply make a spending plan, also known as a budget.
 John Maxwell has the best quote I’ve heard on budgeting.
 He says, “A budget is people telling their money where to go instead of wondering where it went.”

 The best advice I have received when it comes to investing is to diversify.
 Ecclesiastes 11:2, NLT says, “But divide your investments among many places, for you do not know what risks might lie ahead.”

 Never risk money you can’t afford to lose.
 It is probably not a good idea to make uninformed or hasty investment decisions, either.
 Do your homework, educate yourself and learn the investment game before you play it.
 Never invest in something you do not understand.

 #3 Avoid Indulgences

 As a responsible adult, we must learn to discern the difference between needs, wants and desires in every financial transaction we make.
 Before buying, determine whether the purchase is a need or want.
-For many years, when Carla and I were trying to get out of debt, we continually asked ourselves before we bought something, “Is this a need or a want?”
+For many years, when my wife and I were trying to get out of debt, we continually asked ourselves before we bought something, “Is this a need or a want?”
 Lots of small, wise decisions over a long enough period of time will be what gets you where you want to be.